 I will take my Canon EOS Rebel T3i and I bring my Minolta x-700, which I actually lost when I went to a beach in Westport, MA.
-I may also bring my phone, however these photographs end up on my Instagram.
+I may also bring my phone, however, these photographs end up on my Instagram.

 How has your formal training as a painter influenced your eye as a photographer?
 And, vice versa.

-I have been formally trained in my college years with fine art, so I learned how to create a composition that contained all of the art elements such as rhythm or balance or hierarchy.
+I have been formally trained in my college years with fine art, so I learned how to create a composition that contained all of the art elements such as rhythm or balance, or hierarchy.
 Now, I trust my intuition and simply paint.

 Photography in my life is mainly used to inform my paintings.
 When I paint I use photo references; all of which are my own original photographs.
-I may take multiple photos and then later decide on one or rather take one single photograph and decide in the moment that that is the one.
+I may take multiple photos and then later decide on one or rather take one single photograph and decide at the moment that that is the one.
 I utilize Adobe Photoshop to manipulate the photos that I have developed to find the composition that I am most interested in painting and then from there I begin the painting process.
-The process is just as important to me than the outcome.
+The process is just as important to me as the outcome.